PLEA Community Services is currently seeking Casual On-Call Youth Support Workers for our Yukon Program. This position requires union membership.

 - Use of Personal Vehicle.
 This position requires travel in the Lower Mainland.

-- A valid B.C. driver's license and a suitable driver's abstract.
+- A valid B.C.
+Driver's License (Class 5 or Class7), and a suitable driver's abstract.

 - Availability to fill in a variety of shifts schedule from 9:00 am- 9:00 pm Monday to Sunday.